Lorp/fencer/README.md

 ## Exercise 2: fencing off a 2-D (wght, wdth) corner in Sofia Sans another way

 Redo the above exercise with the same rectanuglar zone.
 But this time, instead of using mappings to reduce Weight to solve the problem at the corner, use mappings to increase Width.
-In other words, your mappings (speficically, those that are not Pin mappings) should be arrows that point _up_ rather than _left_.
+In other words, your mappings (specifically, those that are not Pin mappings) should be arrows that point _up_ rather than _left_.
 Use the same number of mappings.
 Consider the benefits of this approach compared with the previous one.

 ## Trying your own fonts in Fencer